johngreenfield/catalyst/README.md

 ## To-Do List
 - [X] Implement the Brain Dump Organizer feature.
-- [ ] Implement the Time Planner feature.
+- [ ] Implement the Time Estimator feature.
+- [X] Implement the Deep Dive feature.
-- [ ] Implement the Deep Dive feature.
+- [ ] Implement the Study Buddy feature.
 - [ ] Implement the Playlist Generator feature.
 - [ ] Look into brand-aligned names for features.
 - [ ] Disable the General Assistant unless own API key provided.
+- [ ] Add localization.
 - [ ] Prompt improvement and testing in AI Studio.
 - [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.
 - [ ] Explore potential for multimodal input (e.g., voice input for tasks).